 Village Green Bookings

 The Village Green is available for hire by local organisations wishing to use the Green for funding raising or other purposes but excluding commercial activities.
 Applications from organisations based outside the village may be considered on an individual basis and subject to specific agreement by the Parish Council.
 All applications to use the Green must be submitted to the Parish Council after 1st September for the following year, using the application form attached below.
-Applicants may view a copy of the current Rules by clicking on the relevant link below.
-These Rules are revised annually and all applicants are therefore asked to refer to the latest Rules before submitting their applications.
+Applicants may view a copy of the current policy on use of the Green by clicking on the relevant link below.
+This policy is revised annually and all applicants are therefore asked to refer to the latest policy before submitting their applications.

 We would remind local organisations that the first consideration of applications will be made at the Council meeting on 1st Wednesday in February each year.
 Applications are considered on a first come, first served basis, and organisations are encouraged to submit their application as soon as possible after the 1st September start date.